 The cash balances of substantially all funds are pooled and invested by the County Auditor/Treasurer for the purpose of increasing earnings through investment activities.
-Pooled and fund investments are reported at their fair value at December 31, 2022.
+Pooled and fund investments are reported at their fair value at December 31, 2023.
 A market approach is used to value all investments other than external investment pools, which are measured at the net asset value per share.
 Pursuant to Minn.
 Stat. § 385.07, investment earnings on cash and pooled investments are credited to the General Fund.
 Other funds may receive investment earnings based on other state statutes, grant agreements, contracts, or bond covenants.
-The County reports negative pooled investment earnings of \$1,294,216 due to a decrease in the market value of investments.
+The County reports pooled investment earnings of \$1,606,885.